pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 Since the typescript copy must be a photographic object it should be as black as possible.
-Some companies recommend the&nbsp;{%- include columnbreak.html canvas=150 col=2 -%}&nbsp;use of a special bronze ribbon; in all cases the ribbon should be fresh and black.
+Some companies recommend the {% include columnbreak.html canvas=150 col=2 %} use of a special bronze ribbon; in all cases the ribbon should be fresh and black.
 To avoid an uneveness in the impression produced by the fabric of the typewriter ribbon a special silk ribbon or one made of carbon paper may be used.
 The typewriter